Analysis | Trump’s campaign is laser-focused on appealing to Donald Trump

 Frank Luntz, one of the most celebrated messaging experts on the right, had harsh words for Trump's campaign team at an event this week.

 “I’ve never seen a campaign more miscalibrated than the Trump campaign,” Luntz said, as reported by the Hill newspaper.
 “Frankly, his staff ought to be brought up on charges of political malpractice.
-It is the worst campaign I’ve ever seen and I’ve been watching them since 1980.”
+It is the worst campaign I’ve ever seen, and I’ve been watching them since 1980.”

 He pointed to the campaign’s focus on Joe Biden’s son Hunter, the subject of a sketchy report by the New York Post last week.

-“Nobody cares about Hunter Biden,” he said, questioning why the president spent so much time on the subject.
+“Nobody cares about Hunter Biden,” Luntz said, questioning why the president spent so much time on the subject.

 “Hunter Biden does not help put food on the table,” Luntz added.
 “Hunter Biden does not help anyone get a job.
 Hunter Biden does not provide health care or solve [the pandemic].
-And Donald Trump spends all of his time focused on that and nobody cares.”
+And Donald Trump spends all of his time focused on that, and nobody cares.”

 Luntz is not wrong.
 Hunter Biden has been a much bigger subject on Trump’s Twitter feed in recent days, for example, than jobs or the economy have been.